 These magical creatures are typically happy with a sweet disposition.
 But because Scottish Fold cats have genetic abnormalities, they also develop arthritis in their tails at an early age.
 The painful condition might make the feline less cuddly and deserve prompt veterinarian care.

 The memory foam bed by Whisker is a great place for your Scottish Fold to get a little R&R. It provides them with a cozy space to sleep off any discomfort.

 Male Scottish Fold cats can weigh up to 14 pounds and females can weigh up to 10 pounds.

-Chartreauxs’ origins aren’t completely known.
+Chartreuxs’ origins aren’t completely known.
 It’s believed they date back to the 13th century in what we now know as Syria.
-The first Chartreauxs that were brought to the United States arrived in California in the 1970s.
+The first Chartreuxs that were brought to the United States arrived in California in the 1970s.

 Chartreux cats are very similar to dogs in their devotion.
 They bond with one person within the home and follow them around.
 But that doesn’t mean they aren’t affectionate to everyone else in the home—they just prefer their person.

 Male Chartreux cats can weigh up to 16 pounds, but females tend to be on the smaller size weighing 9 pounds or less.